neondatabase/website/content/docs/manage/api-keys.md

 ### Make an API call

 <Admonition type="important">
 [Neon API v1](https://neon.tech/api-reference) is deprecated.
-Support for it will be removed in a future release.
 Please migrate your applications to [Neon API V2 reference](https://neon.tech/api-reference/v2/).
-The base URL for the new Neon API is `https://neon.tech/api-reference/v2/`.
+The base URL for Neon API v2 is `https://neon.tech/api-reference/v2/`.
 </Admonition>

 The following `cURL` example uses the `/projects` endpoint to retrieve projects that belong to your Neon account.